UVARAJAND/CODSOFT/calculator/readme.md

 Make sure you have Python installed.
 You can download it from [python.org](https://www.python.org/).

-To clone the project consider that **git** is instlled in your system.If not ypu can download it from [git](https://git-scm.com/downloads)
+To clone the project consider that **git** is installed in your system.If not you can download it from [git.downloads](https://git-scm.com/downloads)

 ### Installation